pola-rs/r-polars/tests/testthat/_snaps/functions-eager.md

       Error in `pl$concat()`:
       !
 Evaluation failed in `$concat()`.
       Caused by error:
-      ! type String is incompatible with expected type Int32
+      ! type String is incompatible with expected type Int32: failed to vstack column 'b'

 ---